VivianZhao12/CAPSTONE-Causal-Inference-between-Remote-Work-and-Mental-Health/README.md

 To access the dataset, please download it from Kaggle: [Remote Work and Mental Health Dataset](https://www.kaggle.com/datasets/waqi786/remote-work-and-mental-health/data).

 ## 2. Software Dependencies
-To run this code, ensure you have the following dependencies installed:
+To run the EDA code, ensure you have the following dependencies installed:

 - **Python**: Version >= 3.7
 - **Libraries**: